Top 10 Texas MVA Settlements in 2021

 One major insurance company’s report states that claims represented by a lawyer settle for 2-3 times more than those with no legal representation.
 Many of our claims yield 10-15 times more.

-Here are some examples of accident claims we represented that made the Texas “Top 20” personal injury settlements list between 2019 and 2021, as reported by TopVerdict.com:
+Examples of accident claims we’ve represented that made the Texas “Top 50” personal injury settlements list, as reported by TopVerdict.com:

-• $1.3 million for client hit by commercial driver who sustained a TBI
+- $1.3 million Client hit by commercial driver who sustained a TBI

-• $1 million for client hit by inattentive commercial driver
+- $1 million Client hit by inattentive commercial driver

-• $1 million for client hit by negligent commercial motorist
+- $1 million Client hit by negligent commercial motorist

 As dedicated advocates, we are committed to:

-• Assisting you in obtaining a loan for immediate financial relief, should you require it.
+- Assisting you in obtaining loans for financial relief, should you require them.

-• Ensuring that you receive the necessary and deserving medical treatment without any upfront costs.
+- Ensuring that you receive the medical treatment you need and deserve without any upfront costs.

-• Offering a discounted attorney fee of 29% of the gross recovery for claims that do not require litigation, compared to the industry standard fee of 33.3%.
+- Offering a discounted contingent attorney fee of 29% of the gross recovery for claims that do not require litigation, compared to the industry standard fee of 33.3%.

-• Providing an in-house accident investigator at no additional cost to you.
-While many firms hire investigators and pass on the costs to clients, we have a dedicated accident investigator on our team who can offer their services without any charges.
+- Providing in-house accident investigators at no additional cost to you.
+While many firms hire investigators and pass on the costs to clients, we have dedicated investigators on our team and offer their services without any charges.
 This approach allows us to maximize your compensation even further.

 Other things we do include:

-Investigating the accident: Our accident investigator will conduct a thorough investigation of the accident to determine who was at fault.
-He will gather evidence, such as witness statements, police reports, and photographs of the accident scene, to build a strong case on your behalf.
+Our accident investigators will conduct a thorough investigation of the accident to determine who was at fault if necessary.
+They gather evidence, such as witness statements, police reports, and photographs of the accident scene, to build a strong case on your behalf.

-Evaluating damages: Your lawyer will help you understand the full extent of your injuries and the potential costs associated with them.
-We will work with medical experts to evaluate the long-term impact of your injuries and ensure that you receive compensation for all of your losses, including medical bills, lost wages, and pain and suffering.
+Your lawyer will help you understand the full extent of your injuries and the potential costs associated with your specific injuries.
+We will work with medical experts to evaluate the long-term impact of your injuries and ensure that you receive compensation for all losses including medical bills, lost wages, pain and suffering, mental anguish, impairment, and all other non-economic damages you are entitled to.

-Negotiating with insurance companies: Our lawyers are skilled negotiators and can work with insurance companies to obtain a fair settlement for your injuries and losses.
+Our lawyers are skilled negotiators and will go toe-to-toe with the insurance company to obtain a fair settlement for your injuries and losses.
 We can help you navigate the complex insurance claims process and ensure that you receive the compensation you deserve.

-Our Dallas car accident attorneys are an invaluable asset if you have been involved in a car accident.
+Our attorneys are an invaluable asset if you have been involved in a car accident.
 We will help you understand your legal rights, pursue the compensation you deserve, and provide you with the support and guidance you need during this challenging time.

 General Overview of Motor Vehicle Collisions